 Amateur (Ham) Radio basic course

-Information below this point is for historical purposes.
-We are not running a waitlist at this time as we have no course dates planned.
+Information below this point is for archival purposes.
+We are no longer offering courses.

 You’ve found it, however due to the unprecedented global events in the spring of 2020, our Ham Radio Basic Course as described below this point was cancelled.
 Due to the hands-on nature of the material, the class is run as in-person only and is 35 hours long.
 Have you ever wanted to learn about Ham Radio?
 Our next course is in the Spring of 20xx in the March and April timeframe – comprised of one evening’s kickoff, a week study break, a full Saturday and Sunday of classroom time, a two week study break, then a full weekend of classroom time ending with the exam on Sunday afternoon.